Federal Agricultural Mortgage Corporation: History

-The company was founded in the midst of a $4 billion bailout of the Farm Credit System, hoping to provide an alternative source of credit to farmers following the models of Fannie Mae and Ginnie Mae.
+The company was founded during a $4 billion bailout of the Farm Credit System, hoping to provide an alternative source of credit to farmers following the models of Fannie Mae and Ginnie Mae.

-Financial crisis of 2008
+2008 financial crisis

-In June 2008, Farmer Mac had $47.2 million invested in Fannie Mae shares.
-Over the next few months, in the wake of the Federal takeover of Fannie Mae and Freddie Mac, these investments lost about $44 million in value.
-The company also had significant investments in the newly-bankrupt Lehman Brothers Holdings.
+In June 2008, during the 2008 financial crisis, Farmer Mac had $47.2 million invested in Fannie Mae shares.
+Over the next few months, during the Federal takeover of Fannie Mae and Freddie Mac, these investments lost about $44 million in value.
+The company also had significant investments in Lehman Brothers.
 In response, the Farm Credit System bailed the company out by purchasing $60 million in Farmer Mac stock, and Zions Bancorporation of Salt Lake City purchased another $5 million in stock.